jrean/laravel-user-verification/README.md

 * `send(AuthenticatableContract $user, $subject = null)`

-Send by email a link containing the verification token.
+Send by e-mail a link containing the verification token.

-* `process(AuthenticatableContract $user, $token)`
+* `process($email, $token, $userTable)`

-Process the token verification for the given user.
+Process the token verification for the given e-mail and token.

 ### Facade